jonaslache/STACK-Response-File-Processor/README.md

 - Value and state (valid, invalid, score) of STACK input fields
 - The score of the potential response trees and whether the PRTs were active
+- Information about whether user-specified strings are present in each row of the quiz data (True/False).
 - The [random seed](https://en.wikipedia.org/wiki/Random_seed) used in the specific attempt
 - STACKrate evaluation results (see
     <https://www.ruhr-uni-bochum.de/stackrate-maths/>)